rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/compose/sop_compose_8.md

 updates-8-devel.sh
 updates-8-extras.sh
 updates-8-plus.sh
-updates-8-nfv.sh
-updates-8-gluster9.sh
-updates-8-advanced-virt.sh
 ```

 ## Syncing Composes

 Syncing utilizes the sync scripts provided in the release engineering toolkit.

-When the scripts are being ran, they are usually ran with a specific purpose or a reason.
+When the scripts are being ran, they are usually ran for a specific purpose.
 They are also ran in a certain order to ensure integrity and consistency of a release.

 The below are common vars files. common_X will override what's in common.
 Typically these set what repositories exist and how they are named or look at the top level.
 These also set the current major.minor release as necessary.